Dear God, I Hate Myself: Tracks 1-6

 "Gray Death" prominently features Ches Smith on timpani, at the top of a stairwell at a "crappy rental" Jamie Stewart used to live at.
 Stewart compliments this sound by saying that by being recorded at the top of the staircase, Smith's playing was "starlike".
 The lyric "sopping wet towel of stupidity" refers to Stewart.
-Stewart's description of the song's title being incorrectly spelled was due to the fact that Xiu Xiu's touring agent's son name was Grey, so he changed the song's title to Gray as to "not make it sound creepy".
+Stewart's description of the song's title being incorrectly spelled was due to the fact that Xiu Xiu's touring agent's son name was Grey, so they changed the song's title to Gray as to "not make it sound creepy".

 "Chocolate Makes You Happy" is about body image, food, race, self-loathing and also "just about chocolate".
 The lyric "incredibly dumb, incredibly ugly" also refers to Stewart.
 The chord changes in "Chocolate Makes You Happy" were inspired by a Gui Boratto song.
 Stewart also used a sample of a boy's choir on the song, but remarked that "it would be cool" to have a real boy's choir next to the word "slavishness".
 Greg Saunier of Deerhoof compared the guitar on the song to the Grateful Dead, which is Jamie Stewart's "least favorite non-contemporary band".
-This remark made Stewart feel "really bad" about himself.
+This remark made Stewart feel "really bad" about themself.

 "Apple For A Brain" has lyrics that reference the cartoon characters Butters Stotch and Pandapple (from South Park and Sanrio respectively).
 Stewart idolizes Butters, and the song is primarily written about him.
 Angela Seo joins Stewart on vocals for the "lu-lu-lu-lu-lu" jingle, a reference to Butters' "I've got some apples" song from the eighth season South Park episodes "You Got F'd In The A" and "Stupid Spoiled Whore Video Playset".
 "Apple For A Brain" is about "as an adult man, being obsessed with two cartoon characters, one of which is a child and the other of which is a panda with an apple for a brain".
 The song includes the lyric "dispraise for what I am, a cartoon with no friends, oh yeah yeah yeah".
 This is referential to how Butters is depicted as more naive, optimistic and gullible than the show's other young characters and can become increasingly anxious, similar to other emotional themes on Dear God, I Hate Myself.
 The weeping sound in the song is a slowed-down and backwards sample from the film Double Suicide.
 The flute sound at the end is from an Optigan keyboard.